Masumiub/study-arena/README.md

-# 🎓 Assignment Submission Platform
+# 🎓 StudyArena - Assignment Submission Platform

 An instructor-student platform for managing and evaluating assignments.
 Built with Next.js 15 (App Router), MongoDB, Tailwind CSS, and modern best practices.